 When I was in York Harbor, Maine staying with some friends overnight while on a trip to pick my children up at camp, the real estate discussion came up once again.
 It seems that there was much more activity along the Maine coast than there had been over the past couple of years.
 Now I didn’t dig too deep but concluded that prices had dropped and those summer homes were now attractively priced.
 Clients relocating to Northern Virginia often ask me about prices suffering a big drop, but with demand here strong it isn’t the case especially near Tysons Corner or Reston which are large employment centers.

-Take a look at the “median” sold price of a home in the Town of Vienna Virginia:
+Take a look at the “average” sold price of a home in the Town of Vienna Virginia:

 Taking a look at this chart, as an outsider, you probably think that I made this up on my iPad.
 Understanding and interpreting what I have seen is where my input helps my clients most when they are relocating to Northern Virginia.